 There are several things in the above paragraph that are not scriptural.
 First of all a sinner repents and becomes a member of the Body of Christ -- the Church.
 Then the Holy Spirit takes over and continually works with that person to lead them out of the sins they will eventually fall into (John 16:13).
 We will NEVER be "completely out of sin" on this side of heaven.
+The "Kingdom of Heaven" is the earthly kingdom promised to the Jews (not the Church) which begins after the Tribulation.
 Also the scripture he is referring to in Rev. 19:7 shows the Bride already in heaven, and the text says she "HAS made herself ready," i.e., she has already been deeded pure--it is past tense.
 Please notice that he quoted most other scriptures but not this one.
 Those who failed to look up this verse for themselves wouldn't know this.
 Therefore, it appears that Phillip B. Brown is distorting scripture for his own ends.

 If the Church at this time has to repent corporately then what of all the other members throughout the church age for the last 2,000 years that didn't have this opportunity of a corporate repentance?
 Does this mean all those godly folks are doomed because they didn't hear this message?
 No. Each of us is responsible for our own sin, and Jesus promised that he would not loose even one of his sheep (John 10:27-30).
 Either we are his sheep the moment we believe or Christ died for nothing.

-(NIV 1st Thessalonians 3:13) May he strengthen your hearts so that you will be blameless and holy in the presence of our God and Father when our Lord Jesus comes with all his holy ones.
+May he strengthen your hearts so that you will be blameless and holy in the presence of our God and Father when our Lord Jesus comes with all his holy ones.
+(1st Thessalonians 3:13)

-(NIV 1st Thessalonians 5:23) May God himself, the God of peace, sanctify you through and through.
+May God himself, the God of peace, sanctify you through and through.
 May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
+(1st Thessalonians 5:23)

 All believers are sancitifed already.
-When Christ arrives we will be accounted as blameless because of his blood not because of what we did or did not do for Christ.
-What he is describing here is a heirarchial system of salvation--only the most sinlessless ones will get in the door.
+When Christ arrives we will be accounted as blameless because of his blood, not because of what we did or did not do for Christ.
+What Brown is describing here is a heirarchial system of salvation--only the most sinlessless ones will get in the door.
 However, God is not a respector of persons.
 All believers, who are true believers will be raptured.
-We will indeed receive different rewards after the rapture for the service we performed for Christ in the form of crowns but this is not what he is discussing here.
+We will indeed receive different rewards after the rapture for the service we performed for Christ in the form of crowns but this is not what Brown is discussing here.

-(NIV Leviticus 11:45) I am the LORD who brought you up out of Egypt to be your God; therefore be holy, because I am holy.
+I am the LORD who brought you up out of Egypt to be your God; therefore be holy, because I am holy.
+(Leviticus 11:45)

-(NIV 1st Peter 1:14-16) As obedient children, do not conform to the evil desires you had when you lived in ignorance.
+As obedient children, do not conform to the evil desires you had when you lived in ignorance.
 But just as he who called you is holy, so be holy in all you do; for it is written: "Be holy, because I am holy."
+(1st Peter 1:14-16)

-I am going to refer to Wuest's "Word Studies in the Greek New Testament" because on the surface these verses do appear to be saying what Brown is implying but from my experience of studying Greek I know that what appears on the surface in English is not necessarily so, and especially when taken out of contect.
+I am going to refer to Wuest's "Word Studies in the Greek New Testament" because on the surface these verses do appear to be saying what Brown is implying.
+However, from my experience of studying Greek I know that what appears on the surface in English is not necessarily so, and especially when taken out of contect.

 Following is how Wuest translates these verses: